Remotely Piloted Aircraft Systems

 As the national voice for general aviation in Canada, COPA keeping a close eye on the rapid development of Remotely Piloted Aircraft System (RPAS) technology and actively seeking out ways of working with the drone community and the regulator to ensure that Canadian skies can be shared by all users in a safe and effective manner.

 COPA’s Support for the RPAS Community

-Through MAGNES, provider of our COPA aircraft insurance, we are excited to offer RPAS insurance to cover damage and liability for commercial drone operators.
-For more information on how to sign up, visit: http://www.uavinsurance.ca/
+Through MAGNES, COPA’s VIP aircraft insurance Broker, we are excited to offer our “under 25kg RPAS insurance” to cover damage and liability for private and commercial drone operators.
+Click here to sign up.

-If you operate a RPAS, would you like to “advance, promote and preserve the Canadian freedom to fly” that RPAS?
-That’s our mission!
-So why not join COPA and learn all about general aviation and safely sharing our skies and enjoying our freedom.
+If you operate a RPAS, join COPA’s mission to “advance, promote and preserve the Canadian freedom to fly” that RPAS and become a member.

 In partnership with Altex, we are working to educate members of the RPAS community on the various regulations, requirements, and implications for drone operation in different classes of airspace.
 Click here to watch their video.

 No Drone Zone Campaign

 Recently, COPA teamed up with Transport Canada to launch the No Drone Zone campaign, highlighting the dangers and legal ramifications of operating RPAS in controlled airspace and in proximity to airports and heliports